chatox/networks-science-course/theory/README.md

 # List of theory topics

-:construction: due to the necessity of having more online sessions than face-to-face sessions, I am modifying parts of the course for September-December 2020.
+:construction: Due to the necessity of having more online sessions than face-to-face sessions, I am modifying parts of the course for September-December 2020.
 These materials should not be considered final until the end of the course.
 Materials from previous editions can be found in other branches of the repository for the course.

 There are 11 theory sessions of 2 hours each.
-In two of the sessions, *midterm exams* will be taken.
+In one of the sessions, a *midterm exam* will be taken.

 ## Session 1: Introduction

 ### Before class

+* Watch the 45-minutes documentary [The Emergence of Network Science](https://www.cornell.edu/video/emergence-of-network-science) -- if you can't watch this before the lecture, watch it at some other point
 * Take a look at the list of [theory topics](./),  [practice sessions](../practicum/README.md), and [evaluation rules](../upf/upf-evaluation.md)

 ### During class